Uninsured Car Accidents in Phoenix

 Passengers, pedestrians, and bicyclists in Phoenix will also have the right to obtain compensation through a UM or UIM lawsuit.
 In Arizona, your insurance policy moves with you, so you can still file a claim against your insurance policy even if you are not in your vehicle.
 A prime example is when you are driving a friend's car and get into an accident with an uninsured motorist.
 Even though it is not your vehicle, you can still get essential compensation for your losses through your insurance policy,

-Many accident victims will want to sue the other driver directly, but that may not be the best option.
-A Phoenix driver does not have car insurance for one of two reasons: they cannot afford it, or no insurance company will cover them.
+Many car accident victims will want to sue the other driver directly, but that may not be the best option.
+An uninsured Phoenix driver does not have car insurance for one of two reasons: they cannot afford it, or no insurance company will cover them.
 If the other driver cannot afford to purchase the state minimum of insurance, they will not have the funds or assets to pay for your damages in a lawsuit.
 The only outcome you will get from the other driver will be that you feel like there is justice, but there is no monetary recovery.
 They will never pay you back for your losses like an insurance company will.
 The best option might be your own coverage.

 In some cases, you might file a claim against an additional defendant.
 While the primary cause may be the driver's behavior, there can also be underlying liability issues.
 It can come to light that the defendant's vehicle had a product defect, such as a faulty braking system.
 The faulty brakes contribute to the accident, so you can sue the car manufacturer.
 An employer might share liability if the driver was on the job when they caused the crash.